tdeitch/groupme-backup/README.md

     }

 - "groupname": The name you want to call your group.
 This does not have to be the same as the name in GroupMe.
 - "logfile": The file to read and write new messages to/from.
-Be sure it's not world-readable, but that it can be read and written to by index.php.
+Be sure it's not world-readable, but that it can be read by index.php and written to by backup.php.
 - "password": An SHA512 hash of the password you want to use to (semi-)secure your chat.
 - "profiles": A map from GroupMe nicknames to Facebook profile names.